 Ian M White

 Ian is an actor and freelance producer.
-Ian worked with Laura Lundy and Blue Panther Productions regularly over the past few years.
-He began collaborating with Lundy in 2013 when he co-produced George Pfirrmann’s "AROUSAL" and Harold Pinter’s "The Lover" to New York after successful runs in San Francisco and L.A.
-(Virago Theatre Productions).
+He co-produced George Pfirrmann’s "AROUSAL" and Harold Pinter’s "The Lover" in New York (2013) after successful runs in San Francisco and Los Angeles (Virago Theatre Productions).
 It was a magical collaboration!
-Ian recently transitioned from living in New York City to Los Angeles and now regularly collaborates with Blue Panther as a producer on Los Angeles projects.
+Ian regularly collaborates with Blue Panther on Los Angeles projects.

 Ian is a graduate of New York University’s Tisch School of the Arts where he produced full-length plays and sketch comedy.
 In 2015, he produced a newly imagined production of HAIR, the tribal rock musical, in collaboration with Desert Stages Theatre in Arizona.
-Later that year, he began producing a feature film.
-The film is will be released in 2017.
+Later that year, he began producing a feature film, “Kill The Monsters”.
+The film was released in 2017.